Scholar Inbox: Personalized Paper Recommendations for Scientists: Introduction

 In this paper, we present Scholar Inbox, a publicly available open-access platform with more accurate personalized recommendations and a wide range of functionalities for researchers, aiming to enhance research efficiency and promote open-access publications.
 As shown in \figref{fig:key_features}, the advantages of Scholar Inbox primarily include four aspects: \boldparagraph{(1) Personalized Recommendations} We train a recommendation model for each researcher based on their positive and negative ratings during registration and while visiting our website.
 Unlike social media recommendations, our recommendations are only based on the paper content and therefore unbiased by social factors. \boldparagraph{(2) Scholar Maps} To facilitate exploration of papers across domains, we project all papers into a two-dimensional space based on their semantic representations, allowing users to easily search and discover research. \boldparagraph{(3) Collections and Search} We enable users to explore papers that are semantically similar to their collections and search similar papers based on free-form text descriptions. \boldparagraph{(4) Conference Planner} For large conferences, we offer a planner that helps users prioritize their time at poster sessions.

-Besides offering diverse functionalities, we propose a research paper recommendation model, provide a demonstration video\footnote{\url{https://youtu.be/4fgM-iJgXJs}}, and release our dataset\footnote{\url{www.github.com/avg-dev/scholar_inbox_datasets}} of anonymized user ratings to the community to support future research on scientific recommender systems.
-In the following sections, we summarize existing academic platforms ($\S$\ref{sec:related_work}), present a system overview of Scholar Inbox ($\S$\ref{sec:scholar_inbox}), and provide extensive evaluations, demonstrating its ability to deliver better recommendations and enhance user satisfaction ($\S$\ref{sec:evaluation}).
+Besides offering a range of functionalities, we introduce a content-based recommendation model for research papers, provide a demonstration video\footnote{\url{https://youtu.be/4fgM-iJgXJs}}, and release our dataset\footnote{\href{https://www.github.com/avg-dev/scholar_inbox_datasets}{github.com/avg-dev/scholar\_inbox\_datasets}} of anonymized user ratings to support and facilitate future research on scientific recommender systems.
+In the following sections, we summarize existing academic platforms ($\S$\ref{sec:related_work}), present the system architecture of Scholar Inbox ($\S$\ref{sec:scholar_inbox}), and provide comprehensive evaluations, demonstrating its ability to deliver better recommendations and enhance user satisfaction ($\S$\ref{sec:evaluation}).